Competitive Based Pricing: Falling Into the Commoditisation Trap? 🏷️

 Resolving pricing complexity with a competitive pricing strategy

-Often pricing teams get around the complexity of vast competitive price information by focusing on only the highest marketplace prices, on only the lower or only on the middle of the competitive price range.
-Some business also select a group of competitors and apply the above competitive pricing method of setting their initial prices by product and segment.
+Often pricing teams get around the complexity of vast competitive price information by focusing on only the highest marketplace prices.
+Sometimes, on only the lower or only in the middle of the competitive price range.
+Some businesses also select a group of competitors and apply the above competitive pricing method of setting their initial prices by product and segment.

-In all cases, it is important for pricing teams to supplement their competitive pricing methods with customer and competitor information such as costs, strategies, elasticities, profit levels and others elements of competitive pricing intelligence.
-However, most business have large gaps in their data architecture and analytics and cannot generate meaningful insights on either the customer or the competitor.
+In all cases, it is important for pricing teams to supplement their competitive pricing methods with customer and competitor information.
+Such as costs, strategies, elasticities, profit levels and other elements of competitive pricing intelligence.
+However, most businesses have large gaps in their data architecture and analytics.
+They cannot generate meaningful insights on either the customer or the competitor.
 Consequently, businesses are forced to make assumptions about their competitors and consumer behaviour without fully qualifying and validating this with evidence.

 The problem with a competitive pricing strategy

-When businesses do not have enough information to supplement and qualify their assumptions on consumer and competitive behaviour, they tend to assume that that their competitors are like them.
-Consequently, pricing options (and understanding of trade-offs) become limited by their own match to market thinking.
+When businesses do not have enough information to supplement and qualify their assumptions on consumer and competitive behaviour, they tend to assume that their competitors are like them.
+Consequently, pricing options (and understanding of trade-offs) become limited with their own match to market thinking.

-However, what if your competitors know even less about the impact of pricing on the market then you?
+However, what if your competitors know even less about the impact of pricing on the market than you?
 What if they don’t have an accurate gauge on their cost base?
-What if they do not understand their customer base and/or demand pricing and are actually following you?
-Every business is different in terms of their CAPEX, supply and strategy & vision for the future.
+What if they do not understand their customer base and or demand pricing and are actually following you?
+Every business is different in terms of their CAPEX, supply, strategy and vision for the future.
 Don’t assume your competitors are like you.

-Competitive based pricing strategy and tactics can often miss the subtle variations in the market and in turn do not always account for the differences in revenue, contribution margin, cost to serve, value by segment and product.
+Competitive based pricing strategy and tactics can often miss the subtle variations in the market.
+In turn, don’t always account for the differences in revenue, contribution margin, cost to serve, value by segment and product.

 A highly manual competitive pricing process and static pricing model based on basic market assumptions and arbitrary price differentials will expose the business to risk in highly transparent markets.